 - Refine price-offer structure for different segments (generally customers are self-selective.
 If they don’t tell you what they want, they’ll certainly tell you what they don’t want..).

-For other segments, they may strategically unbundle value if a bundle in a particular segment is undermining rather than enhancing profits.
-They would determine the right offer and price for the offer based on detailed competitive and customer intelligence.
-They would avoid a potentially fatal price-offer structure which would leak margin and impact profits and configure a new price-offer structure that boosts profitable revenue growth in competitive markets.
+- For other segments, you may have to strategically unbundle value if a bundle in a particular segment is undermining rather than enhancing profits.
+To do this, determine the right offer and price for the offer based on detailed competitive and customer intelligence.

-The design and implementation of a pricing structure, as well as the substantial net benefit and risk associated to a poorly developed and implemented price structures and discount mechanisms raises important questions:
+The design and implementation of a pricing structure, as well as the substantial net benefit and risk associated to a poorly developed and implemented price structure raises important questions:

 - Who should the pricing function report to?

 - What responsibilities should the pricing function hold?

 - What skills and qualifications does a pricing manager need to develop a pricing structure?

 - Who owns pricing?

 - What is the pricing team accountable for versus sales and marketing teams?

 - Does our pricing architecture set up to meet or exceed budget?